What should I do if my friend/loved one is suicidal?

 "Are not two sparrows sold for a penny?
 And not one of them will fall to the ground apart from your Father.
 But even the hairs of your head are all numbered.
 Fear not, therefore; you are of more value than many sparrows." —Matthew 10:29-31

-With that stated, there are ways you can support your loved one that are generally agreed upon by mental health professionals and there are some some myths we need to debunk right off the bat.
+With that stated, there are ways you can support your loved one that are generally agreed upon by mental health professionals, plus we need to debunk some myths right off the bat.

 First: Talk to Your Friend

 Instead of assuming, talk to them.
 Do your best not to be judgmental or angry.
-Avoid phrases like "but why would you want to die?" or "but you have so many friends" or "that's really selfish; you really want to hurt everyone who loves you like that?"
+Avoid phrases like, "Why would you want to die?" or, "You have so many friends," or, "Suicide is really selfish," or, "You really want to hurt everyone who loves you like that?"
 Those phrases invalidate the honest emotions and pain they're experiencing.

-Alternatively, ask them, "Have you been feeling like this long?" or "Did something specific happen to trigger these feelings?"
-Ask open ended questions and really listen if they can respond.
+Alternatively, ask them, "How long have you been feeling like this?" or, "Did something specific happen to trigger these feelings?"
+Ask open-ended questions and really listen if they can respond.
 Ask them how you can support them.
 Be prepared that they might not be ready or able to answer.

 Second: Evaluate Their Risk Level